Hostess Brands (NASDAQ:TWNK) Issues FY 2022 Earnings Guidance

 Hostess Brands (NASDAQ:TWNK – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $0.930-$0.980 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.940.
 The company issued revenue guidance of $1.20 billion-$1.23 billion, compared to the consensus revenue estimate of $1.18 billion.

-Hostess Brands (NASDAQ:TWNK – Get Rating) last issued its quarterly earnings results on Tuesday, March 1st.
-The company reported $0.25 earnings per share for the quarter, topping analysts’ consensus estimates of $0.23 by $0.02.
-The company had revenue of $297.20 million during the quarter, compared to analyst estimates of $282.89 million.
+Hostess Brands (NASDAQ:TWNK – Get Rating) last posted its quarterly earnings data on Tuesday, March 1st.
+The company reported $0.25 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.23 by $0.02.
 Hostess Brands had a net margin of 10.45% and a return on equity of 7.24%.
-The business’s revenue for the quarter was up 16.1% compared to the same quarter last year.
-During the same period in the prior year, the business posted $0.21 EPS.
-Equities analysts predict that Hostess Brands will post 0.95 earnings per share for the current fiscal year.
+The business had revenue of $297.20 million for the quarter, compared to analysts’ expectations of $282.89 million.
+During the same quarter in the previous year, the business posted $0.21 earnings per share.
+The business’s revenue was up 16.1% compared to the same quarter last year.
+As a group, research analysts forecast that Hostess Brands will post 0.95 earnings per share for the current year.

-Hedge funds have recently bought and sold shares of the business.
-Captrust Financial Advisors grew its position in Hostess Brands by 74.4% in the third quarter.
-Captrust Financial Advisors now owns 1,552 shares of the company’s stock worth $27,000 after acquiring an additional 662 shares in the last quarter.
-LPL Financial LLC bought a new stake in Hostess Brands in the fourth quarter worth approximately $208,000.
-Amalgamated Bank grew its position in Hostess Brands by 4.4% in the fourth quarter.
-Amalgamated Bank now owns 17,889 shares of the company’s stock worth $365,000 after acquiring an additional 752 shares in the last quarter.
-Stifel Financial Corp bought a new stake in Hostess Brands in the fourth quarter worth approximately $466,000.
-Finally, Metropolitan Life Insurance Co NY grew its position in Hostess Brands by 3.6% in the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 34,958 shares of the company’s stock worth $714,000 after acquiring an additional 1,228 shares in the last quarter.
+Large investors have recently added to or reduced their stakes in the stock.
+Public Employees Retirement System of Ohio lifted its stake in Hostess Brands by 1.1% in the fourth quarter.
+Public Employees Retirement System of Ohio now owns 243,610 shares of the company’s stock worth $4,975,000 after acquiring an additional 2,640 shares during the period.
+Morgan Stanley lifted its stake in Hostess Brands by 84.1% in the second quarter.
+Morgan Stanley now owns 306,088 shares of the company’s stock worth $4,956,000 after acquiring an additional 139,870 shares during the period.
+California State Teachers Retirement System lifted its stake in Hostess Brands by 4.0% in the fourth quarter.
+California State Teachers Retirement System now owns 185,065 shares of the company’s stock worth $3,779,000 after acquiring an additional 7,197 shares during the period.
+Credit Suisse AG lifted its stake in Hostess Brands by 19.2% in the fourth quarter.
+Credit Suisse AG now owns 121,900 shares of the company’s stock worth $2,489,000 after acquiring an additional 19,638 shares during the period.
+Finally, Legal & General Group Plc lifted its stake in Hostess Brands by 0.5% in the fourth quarter.
+Legal & General Group Plc now owns 105,972 shares of the company’s stock worth $2,164,000 after acquiring an additional 510 shares during the period.

 Hostess Brands, Inc engages in developing, manufacturing, marketing, selling and distributing baked goods.
 It operates through Snacking segment, which consists of sweet baked goods, cookies, bread and buns, and frozen retail products that are sold under the Hostess �, Dolly Madison �, Cloverhill �, Big Texas �, and Voortman � brands.